Subscribing Event Processor

 As any Event Processor, it serves as the technical aspect to handle events by invoking the event handlers written in an Axon application.

-The Subscribing Processor defines itself by receiving the events from a SubscribableMessageSource
+The Subscribing Processor defines itself by receiving the events from a SubscribableEventSource.

-Operations like replaying are, therefore, not an option for any Subscribing Processor as long as the SubscribableMessageSource
+Operations like replaying are, therefore, not an option for any Subscribing Processor.

-is, for example, used as the message source, this means that the event publishing thread is the same one handling the event in the Subscribing Processor.
+Furthermore, when the EventBus is used as the event source, the event publishing thread is the same one that handles the event in the Subscribing Processor.

 When, for example, an application requires event processing parallelization to get a higher performance, this can be a blocker.

-Instead, the "Tracking Event Processor" (a Streaming Processor implementation) takes up that role.
-It provides greater flexibility for developers for configuring the event processor in greater detail.
+Instead, the "Pooled Streaming Event Processor" (a Streaming Processor implementation) takes up that role.
+It provides greater flexibility for developers for configuring the event processor in greater detail, including parallel processing and event replay capabilities.
+However, when using a Subscribing Processor with a persistent stream as its event source, similar benefits can be achieved.

 Subscribing Processor Use Cases